ashishps1/awesome-low-level-design/problems/amazon.md

 # Designing an Online Shopping System Like Amazon

-In this blog post, we're going to design and implement an Online Shopping System resembling Amazon, using Java.
+In this article, we're going to design and implement an Online Shopping System resembling Amazon, using Java.

 This system will cover product listings, user accounts, shopping carts, and order processing.